 Please submit reports within 24 hours of the conclusion of the game.
 Delays will also hold up expense payments.
 Action (up to and including suspension) will be taken against officials who are persistently late in sending in reports.

-All games, including friendlies, youth games, flag games, passball games, etc. However, field audits are not required for 5 vs. 5, 7 vs. 7 and 8 vs. 8 games.
+All games, including friendlies, youth games, flag games, passball games, etc. However you should note that a field audit is not required for 5 v 5, 7 v 7 and 8 v 8 games (as they are played on smaller size fields).

 By decision of the Directors, the Referee is responsible.
 In a test case in 1991 where a crew accepted cheques that subsequently bounced from a Category B team, it was decided that BAFRA would not recompense even those members of the crew who did not receive Newsflash.

-If you are not paid your match fee (and/or allowed travel expenses, if applicable) in full, you must:
+If you are not paid your match fee in full, you must:

 Both forms should normally be submitted online.
 This procedure applies also if the game is called off at short notice and the crew is entitled to payment.

 Report it as an incident.
-There is no need to make a "Crew Request for Payment" unless you have not been paid.
+There is no need to make a "Crew Request for Payment" unless the crew have not been paid.

 BAFRA will pay the officials their travelling expenses, the cost being recouped from the administration fee.
 The "Annex to BAFRA's Terms and Conditions" lays out what officials can claim for.
 This system makes it fairer for teams (every team in the league pays the same amount) and also makes it easier for them to plan their budgets (they will know in advance the maximum that they have to pay on the day to the officials).